Click on one of our Board Member’s name below, to expand their profile.

 Recruited by the German Australian Chamber of Industry Commerce in Sydney, Tea came to Australia in 1997 and founded MMLM (today known as 2M Language Services) in 1999.
 In 2000 Tea established an Indigenous Language Interpreting Service, the “Kimberley Interpreting Service (KIS)” in WA that provides NAATI accredited interpreters in indigenous languages, and was instrumental in promoting the rights of Aboriginal people to the services of interpreters.

-Hagen Issell - Vice President, NZ
+Hagen Issell - Vice President (New Zealand)

 A background in marketing and advertising and an involvement within a family run translation business in the early 1990s fostered Hagen Issell’s passion for multilingual marketing and technical communications.